Wednesday, November 6, 2024

 I had never cried over any election results before, even when my husband lost two elections in his political career.
 But I shed a few tears last night.

 The results of the election hit me hard.
 I was cautiously optimistic, certain that our citizens would elect the most qualified person who had viable plans for our country’s future.
 My heart was heavy as the results were revealed, and I hurt.
 I hurt for the suffragettes who came before us who fought for the right for women to vote.
-I hurt for those who hoped that maybe one day, their daughter or granddaughter might break the glass ceiling and becomes the first woman President.
+I hurt for those who hoped that maybe one day, their daughter or granddaughter might break the glass ceiling and become the first woman President.
 I hurt for women legislators who had to fight to provide equal opportunities for females through legislation such as Title IX.
 I hurt for parents and educators who encouraged young ladies to be their best, to study hard, and to not be afraid to enter fields that were previously male-dominated.
 The election of the first woman President in our country would validate for young girls that they, too, could aspire to the highest office in our country.

 It was not to be . . . again.